wiseman-timelord/Cpp-Vulkan-Agi/README.md

 3. Complete Gradio Interface, does it work with win 10 python 3.12, what can we expect, what are possibilities.
 4. investigave correct operation through gradio interface, ensuare all features working correctly.
 5. Improve and Expand...
+- need to find how many layers a model has, then devide the number of layers by the size of the model, then use this as a guage as to how many complete layers it is safe to offload to the GPU, given the current load on the GPU, and then load only that number of layers, and the rest to system ram. also subtract something for the "maximum_memory_usage".
 - agents able to work in parrellel, each having, a copy of the same model.
 - Further updates to UI, to integrate all improvements somehow.
 - After code context begins to become an issue, then optimize and make more dynamic and compacted, the functions.